basho/basho_docs/content/riak/ts/1.4.0/developing/java.md

 ##### Builder

-The builder only takes the query text:
+The base builder only takes the query text:

  * `public Builder(String queryText)`

+There is a new constructor that lets you include a coverage plan with your query.

+* `public Builder(String queryText, byte[] coverageContext)`

+Including a coverage plan allows for the query to only be executed on the coverageContext's associated vNode, but allows timeseries queries to be executed in parallel, and also allows for the quantum limit to be effectively bypassed.
+Please see [CoveragePlan()](#coverageplan) on how to obtain a coverageContext.

 ##### Return Value